redandbluefi/wp-native-dashboard/readme.txt

 = Version 1.3.11 =
 * feature: showing page language at frontend admin bar, if admin bar should be displayed with backend language
-* bugfix: compatibility with WordPress 3.6
+* bugfix: compatibility with WordPress 3.6, avoid non object access

 = Version 1.3.10 =
 * bugfix: ajax based login plugins (sidebar logins) did not work as expected